diegojramirezs7/suggestion/readme.md

-Linux course for generating suggestings using ML
+LinkedIn course for generating suggestions using ML and Python